Rich15/Rich15/README.md

-- 👋 Hi, I’m @Rich15
+- 👋 Hi, I’m Ricardo Osio
 - 👀 I’m interested in web development and some videogame development, even though it is not my main professional goal.
-- 🌱 I’m currently learning HTML5, CSS, Javascript and a little bit of Python
+- 🌱 I’m currently learning ReactJs and a little bit of Python.
-- 💞️ I’m looking to learn more and improve my development skills.
-I'm just a beginner now, but I hope I would be able to do pretty good things if I keep practicing.
+- 💞️ I’m always looking to improve my skills, both in Frontend and Backend.
+- 🤝 Maintainer of the [ALAN-IF](https://github.com/alan-if/alan-i18n) Spanish Library.

 - 📫 How to reach me: rdog1510@gmail.com

 <!---